Jonathan-Rios/tornotes/README.md

   ➜ npm install @tanstack/react-table
   ➜ npm i dayjs

-  ➜ npm i next-auth
-  ➜ npx prisma init --datasource-provider MySQL
   ➜ npm install react-copy-to-clipboard

-  #Criando o mysql no docker local
-  docker run --name mysql -e MYSQL_ROOT_PASSWORD=docker -p 3306:3306 mysql:latest
-  DATABASE_URL="mysql://root:docker@localhost:3306/tornotes"

   # Instalando shadcn
   ➜ npx shadcn-ui@latest init
   ￼
     ✔ Would you like to use TypeScript (recommended)? … no / yes ✔ Which style would you like to use? › Default
-✔ Which color would you like to use as base color? › Slate ✔ Where is your global CSS file? … src/app/globals.css ✔ Would you like to use CSS variables for colors? … no / yes ✔ Where is your tailwind.config.js located? … tailwind.config.js ✔ Configure the import alias for components: … @/components ✔ Configure the import alias for utils: … @/lib/utils ✔ Are you using React Server Components? … no / yes
-✔ Write configuration to components.json.
+    ✔ Which color would you like to use as base color? › Slate ✔ Where is your global CSS file? … src/app/globals.css ✔ Would you like to use CSS variables for colors? … no / yes ✔ Where is your tailwind.config.js located? … tailwind.config.js ✔ Configure the import alias for components: … @/components ✔ Configure the import alias for utils: … @/lib/utils ✔ Are you using React Server Components? … no / yes ✔ Write configuration to components.json.
 Proceed? … yes

     ✔ Writing components.json...
     ✔ Initializing project...
     ✔ Installing dependencies...

     Success!
 Project initialization completed.

   # Comando para aparecer a lista do que quer adicionar
   npx shadcn-ui@latest add

+  #Comandos utilizados, mas foram removidos do projeto
+  ➜ npm i next-auth
+  ➜ npx prisma init --datasource-provider MySQL
+  #Criando o mysql no docker local
+  docker run --name mysql -e MYSQL_ROOT_PASSWORD=docker -p 3306:3306 mysql:latest
+  DATABASE_URL="mysql://root:docker@localhost:3306/tornotes"
 ```